Last updated on June 19th, 2019 at 08:25 pm

 You can print these on regular sticker paper and cut by hand, or use Cricut’s Print then Cut feature to make them easily on your machine!
 I used my gorgeous Wisteria Cricut Explore, which is an exclusive at JOANN.
 I think it’s amazing that the Cricut is so precise that it can cut the top layer of sticker paper while leaving the backing intact.
 Let’s make these stickers!

 Using Cricut Print Then Cut to Make Planner Stickers

-Download the file using the box below.
+Download the file using by clicking on the image below.
 You will receive an SVG for using Print then Cut, and a PDF for printing on sticker paper and cutting by hand.

 Upload the SVG to Cricut Design Space.
 If desired, hide any labels you do not want to make, or change the colors.

 Select all and click Flatten in the Layers Panel.
 This will turn your file into a Print then Cut file (denoted by the printer icon in the Layers Panel).
 Learn more about Flatten here.